roboseb/library/README.md

 DONE-Generate book info on book
 DONE-Input options for adding a new book
 -Clean up UI
--make an amount of book equal to (fix rows) DONE-randomize or generate book art?
+DONE-make an amount of book equal to (fix rows) DONE-randomize or generate book art?
--Edit button for books
+DONE-Edit button for books
 -Make every other page jut out
 CANCEL-bottom margin for books based on page count -SHADOWS